-Given the threat posed by STDs, HIV, and pregnancy to the health and well-being of young people worldwide, and the compelling lack of evidence of effectiveness for school-based Comprehensive Sex Education after nearly 30 years and 103 credible studies, we recommend that policymakers abandon plans for its global dissemination and pursue alternative prevention strategies for reducing the negative consequences of adolescent sexual activity.
-Replication studies of the positive findings for abstinence education should be done to inform the development of such paradigms.
+Given the threat posed by STDs, HIV, and pregnancy to the health and well-being of young people worldwide, the compelling lack of evidence of effectiveness for school-based Comprehensive Sex Education, and the concerning rate of harmful impact, we recommend that policymakers abandon plans for the global dissemination of CSE and pursue alternative prevention strategies for reducing the negative consequences of adolescent sexual activity.
+Further studies of the positive findings for abstinence education should be done to inform the development of such paradigms.

-TECHNICAL REPORT
+FULL REPORT